FactSelfCheck: Fact-Level Black-Box Hallucination Detection for LLMs: Experimental Setup

 For a fair comparison, we employed the same evaluation protocol as SelfCheckGPT.
-We reported area under the precision-recall curve (AUC-PR) for the sentence-level task and Pearson and Spearman correlation coefficients for the passage-level task.
-We evaluated our method against all variants of SelfCheckGPT, including Prompt, NLI, Unigram (Max), QA, and BERTScore.
-We reproduced the results of the Prompt variant using the same LLM employed in our study, namely Llama-3.1-70B-Instruct, whereas the original method utilized an unspecified release of GPT-3.5-turbo.
-We obtained the remaining results of SelfCheckGPT from the original paper.
+We reported area under the precision-recall curve (AUC-PR).
 We ensured consistency in the evaluation protocol by reviewing their source code~\footnote{\url{github.com/potsawee/selfcheckgpt}}.